sujatasaini/Kuzushiji-DropBlock/README.md

 Mapping from class indices to characters: [k49_classmap.csv](http://codh.rois.ac.jp/kmnist/dataset/k49/k49_classmap.csv) (1KB)

-We recommend using balanced accuracy on the test set for evaluating on Kuzushiji-49.

 **Kuzushiji-Kanji** is an imbalanced dataset of total 3832 Kanji characters (64x64 grayscale, 140,426 images of both common and rare characters), ranging from 1,766 examples to only a single example per class.

 The full dataset is available for download [here](http://codh.rois.ac.jp/kmnist/dataset/kkanji/kkanji.tar) (310MB).